Pembroke Multi-Family For Sale

 2 baths

 Cross Streets: Munro street. ** Directions: From Hwy 17/41 turn left onto Boundary Rd E. Turn right onto Eganville Rd.
-Continue onto Christie St. Turn left onto Pembroke St W. Duplex ideally situated just 800m from Algonquin College and within walking distance to groceries, restaurants, and
+Continue onto Christie St. Turn left onto Pembroke St W. UNIT A IS VACANT AS OF JUNE 1ST 2026.
+Buyers & investors, take note!
+Unit A, a spacious 3-bedroom unit, will be vacant

 Listed by: Allie Neilson-sewell ,Royal Lepage Team Realty (613) 878-1689